woojunshim/TRIAGE/README.md

 Parameters

-  -i input file name (required)
+  -i input file name (required) ; input expression table file

-  -o output file name (required)
+  -o output file name (required) ; output discordance score table file

-  -p pseudo-count to be added to the input data, default = 1
+  -p pseudo-count to be added to the input expresion data, default = 1 ; added to to avoid a negative output for log-transformation

-  -l natural log-transformation of the input data, default = True
+  -l natural log-transformation of the input expression data, default = True

-  -r repressive tendency score file name, default = human_rts.txt
+  -r repressive tendency score file name, default = human_rts.txt ; specify this to use an alternative RTS file

-  -f filtering of non-priority genes, default = False
+  -f filtering of non-priority genes, default = False ; True if like to consider only the 1,359 prioirty genes

-  -s number of top genes for the statistical output, default = 0 (i.e. no stat output)
+  -s number of top genes for the statistical output, default = 0 (i.e. no stat output) ; if set non-zero, a statistical test is performed for each gene

-  -b bin size by the number of genes, default = 100 (only required for stat output)
+  -b bin size by the number of genes, default = 100 (only required for stat output) ; number of genes in a bin assumed to have similar RTS or experssion values, used to form the basis for the statistical background by permutations.

-  -u number of permutations, default = 10000 (only required for stat output)
+  -u number of permutations, default = 10000 (only required for stat output) ; number of permutations to generate a distribution from a set of genes sharing similar RTS or expression values

-  	E.g. > python disc.py -i input.txt -o output.txt -f True
+  	Example1 > python3 disc.py -i input.txt -o output.txt -f True

   --> Run TRIAGE on "input.txt" and output the discordance score as a text file "output.txt", with pseudo-count of 1 and natural log-transformation, using the human RTS table.
 Only output priority genes (-f True).

+  	Example2 > python3 disc.py -i input.txt -o output.txt -r mouse_rts_mapped.txt -s 100

+  --> Run TRIAGE as above except (i) focus on all expressed genes in the input data, (ii) use a RTS for mouse genes, (iii) perform a permutation test for the statistical significance for top 100 genes by the discordance score.

+### 4. Q & A

+1. I have a trouble with the input text file.
+Does it accept CSV file as the input?

+Answer: Please make sure that the text file is tab-delimited with headers in the first line and the gene symbol in the first column (See Python implementation).
+Current Python script only accepts a tab-delimited text file as the input.

-### 4. R implementation
+### 5. R implementation

 #### How to install:
     1) install R 3.5.0+